PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Introduction

-Despite being widely deployed, many studies showed that LLM-integrated applications are vulnerable to \emph{prompt injection attacks}~\cite{perez2022ignore,pi_against_gpt3, rich2023prompt,greshake2023youve,liu2024formalizing,jiang2023prompt,toyer2023tensor}, where an attacker aims to trick a backend LLM into performing an attacker-chosen task (called an \emph{injected task}) instead of the original \emph{target task} intended by the user.
-To do this, the attacker can inject a malicious instruction (called \emph{injected instruction}), and optionally, malicious content (called \emph{injected data}), into the data of the target task when it originates from an untrusted external source.
-As a result, the backend LLM may ignore the original instruction (for the target task) and instead follow the attacker's injected instruction to perform the injected task.
+Despite being widely deployed, many studies showed that LLM-integrated applications are vulnerable to \emph{prompt injection attacks}~\cite{perez2022ignore,pi_against_gpt3, rich2023prompt,greshake2023youve,liu2024formalizing,jiang2023prompt,toyer2023tensor}, where an attacker aims to embed a malicious instruction into the data (e.g., emails, webpages or code repositories) when it originates from an untrusted external source.
+As a result, the LLM may ignore the original instruction for task and instead follow the injected instruction to perform the attacker-desired tasks.
 Prompt injection attacks pose severe security threats for LLM-integrated applications.

-To defend against prompt injection attacks, many detection-based defenses were proposed (we defer the discussion on prevention-based defenses to Section~\ref{sec:relatedwork-defense}), which detect whether a data sample for a task is contaminated by prompt injection attacks~\cite{yohei2022prefligh,liu2024formalizing,hung2024attentiontracker,promptguard,fmops-blueteam-ai-distillbert,li2024injecguard,jain2023baseline,protectai_deberta,zou2024poisonedrag}.
-In general, state-of-the-art detection methods leverage or fine-tune an LLM (e.g., the backend LLM or an extra detection LLM) to perform the detection.
-For instance, Known-Answer Detection~\cite{yohei2022prefligh} concatenates a detection instruction with a given data sample and feeds them into an LLM.
-If the LLM fails to follow the detection instruction, it may indicate that the given data sample has been contaminated by a prompt injection.
-DataSentinel~\cite{liu2025datasentinel} formulates the detection as a minimax game between an attacker and a defender, enabling it to fine-tune a detection LLM to further improve the performance of Known-Answer Detection.
-Some other detection methods, such as PromptGuard~\cite{promptguard}, fine-tune an LLM to classify whether a data sample is contaminated or not.
-Hung et al.~\cite{hung2024attentiontracker} leverage the attention scores between the output token and those in the target instructions to detect prompt injection attacks.
-The idea is that certain attention heads in an LLM would shift focus from a target instruction to an injected instruction under prompt injection attacks.
+To defend against prompt injection, many detection-based defenses were proposed (we defer the discussion on prevention-based defenses to Section~\ref{sec:relatedwork-defense}), which detect whether a prompt is contaminated by prompt injection~\cite{yohei2022prefligh,liu2024formalizing,hung2024attentiontracker,promptguard,shi2507promptarmor,li2024injecguard,jain2023baseline,protectai_deberta,abdelnabi2025get}.
+In general, state-of-the-art detection methods leverage or fine-tune an LLM to perform the detection.
+For example, PromptArmor~\cite{shi2507promptarmor} directly prompts an LLM to analyze the input and identify injected instructions, while PromptGuard~\cite{promptguard} fine-tunes an LLM to classify whether a data sample is contaminated.
+DataSentinel~\cite{liu2025datasentinel} formulates prompt injection detection as a minimax game between an attacker and a defender, and fine-tunes an LLM under this framework.
+Other methods focus on detecting task shifts induced by prompt injection.
+AttentionTracker~\cite{hung2024attentiontracker}, for instance, identifies prompt injection by analyzing attention shifts from the original instruction to injected instructions across attention heads.
+TaskTracker~\cite{abdelnabi2025get} detects prompt injection by measuring deviations in the model’s internal states before and after processing external data.